Dyslexia Resources Video

 Dyslexia professional awareness can be accessed online, at an education service cooperative, or at another venue approved by the ADE.
 Dyslexia: A Three Part Professional Development is a one-hour online course available at ArkansasIdeas.

 The ADE is currently providing professional development for dyslexia specialists at each education service cooperative.
 The dyslexia specialists are available to provide necessary information and support to local districts.
-For a list of the dyslexia specialists, click here
+Access a list of dyslexia specialists

 For more information, please contact: